jdart/Spex/README.md

 `$metric->addJavascript('scripts/main.js')`

-Or a bunch at once
+Or a bunch at once:

 `$metric->addJavascript(array('scripts/main.js', 'scripts/another.js'))`

 If the source files are outside of the template directory you'll need to pass a second parameter to addJavascript like the below:

-`$metric->addJavascript('lib/main.js', $config->urls->siteModules.'Metric/'))`
+`$metric->addJavascript('lib/main.js', $config->urls->siteModules.'MetricPW/'))`

 The addStylesheet function works in the same way and accepts .less files and .css files.

 #### Production Mode

 MetricPW gives you two modes of operation, production and not production.
-When in production mode assets are concatenated and minified, when not in production mode they are served as is.
+Assets are concatenated and minified when in production mode, when not in production mode they are served as-is.

 You can set production mode explicitly, like the below, or you can let MetricPW guess which mode to use based on whether the httpHost uses a top level domain of .dev or not.